u-boot/u-boot/doc/develop/devicetree/control.rst

 `*-u-boot.dtsi` file, if found, containing U-Boot specific quirks.
 However, some data, such as the mentioned public keys, are not appropriate for upstream U-Boot but are better kept and maintained outside the U-Boot repository.
-You can use CONFIG_DEVICE_TREE_INCLUDES to specify a list of .dtsi files that will also be included when building .dtb files.
+You can use `DEVICE_TREE_INCLUDES` Kconfig option to specify a list of .dtsi files that will also be included when building .dtb files.